 Multicultural Student Organizations

-Diversity and Multicultural Student Affairs houses 29 Multicultural Student Organizations.
+Diversity and Multicultural Student Affairs engages and supports over 40 Multicultural Student Organizations.
 These organizations represent our historically underrepresented domestic students.
 MSOs provide multiple opportunities for all students to gain leadership skills, learn about academic resources, and become culturally aware.

 The president and vice president of each MSO meets together once a month with the Office of Diversity and represents the Multicultural Student Organization Leadership Council.
 The mission of the MSOLC at Kansas State University is to collaborate among groups of multicultural students and promote their academic and intellectual growth, as well as foster positive relationships among all students.